Tag Archive for VMware

 iPod, identified

-Plug in an iPod to a PC running Ubuntu and it will recognise what it has got.
+Plug in an iPod to a PC running Ubuntu, and it will recognise what it has got.
 That act mounts the player as a hard drive and fires up the Rhythmbox Music Player.
-The usual file transfer capabilities are available and it does something that was thwarted partially by iTunes when I last tried it: transferring files from your iPod to your PC.
-Only music bought from the iTunes store can copied from the player back to the PC.
-Unsurprisingly, you cannot update the iPod’s firmware or anything like that.
-To do such things, you need the iTunes player and that means having either Windows or OS X. While I do wonder if it can’t be that hard to port the OS X version to Linux since they both share UNIX roots, it’s over to the Windows VM for me on this one for now.
+The usual file transfer capabilities are available, and it does something that was thwarted partially by iTunes when I last tried it: transferring files from your iPod to your PC.
+Only music bought from the iTunes store can be copied from the player back to the PC.
+Unsurprisingly, you cannot update the iPod's firmware or anything like that.
+To do such things, you need the iTunes player and that means having either Windows or OS X. While I do wonder if it can't be that difficult to port the OS X version to Linux since they both share UNIX roots, it's over to the Windows VM for me on this one for now.

 Connecting to Host USB Devices from VMware

 However, while VMware on Windows will happily pick up USB devices as they are connected so long as the VM is in focus, the behaviour on Linux seems to be different.
 As shown above, you have to go to the VM menu and potter down the chain (Removable Devices > USB Devices) to make the device of interest accessible.
-Dialogue boxes asking you if you want to disconnect the device from the host operating system will appear and the process may be unsubtle as you progress with it.
+Dialogue boxes asking you if you wish to disconnect the device from the host operating system will appear, and the process may be unsubtle as you progress with it.
 In fact, Ubuntu was delivering warning messages about how its iPod connection got lost; it would have been wise to unmount the thing in the first place.
 Accessing USB devices like this opens up other possibilities: using Windows for scanning and for printing digital images.

 Returning to the iPod story, Windows will see it once it has been made available and iTunes can access it accordingly.
-Then, you are free to update the gadget’s firmware or manage the music stored on it, if you prefer.
+Then, you are free to update the gadget's firmware or manage the music stored on it if you prefer.

 Do I still need serial numbers?

 My spot of bad luck with Windows in August highlighted the importance of hanging on to serial numbers for software that I had purchased over the internet and downloaded.
-I could at the ones that I needed but they were retained in a motley mix of text files and emails; one even was rediscovered by pottering back to the website of the purveyor.
-The security of the installation files themselves was another matter of some concern but I was rather more organised in that regard.
+Though I could get at the ones that I needed, they were retained in a motley mix of text files and emails; one even was rediscovered by pottering back to the website of the purveyor.
+While the security of the installation files themselves was another matter of some concern, I was rather more organised in that regard.
 Both of these are things that need checking before Windows falls to pieces on you and needs to be reinstalled.
-Of course, human nature being what it is means that we often end up picking up the pieces after a calamity has struck when a spot of planning would have made things that bit easier.
+Of course, human nature, being what it is, means that we often find ourselves picking up the pieces after a calamity has struck when a spot of planning would have made things that bit easier.

 Linux does make life easier on this front: commercial applications are anything but the dominant force that they are in the world of Windows.
-That means that serial numbers are few and far between and I only need the one for VMware Workstation.
-The mention of VMware brings me to my retention of Windows so knowing where serial numbers are located remains a good idea.
+That means that serial numbers are few and far between, and I only need the one for VMware Workstation.
+The mention of VMware brings me to my retention of Windows, so knowing where serial numbers are located remains a good idea.
 Even so, I cloned my Windows VM so that any Windows restoration following a destructive crash should be a quicker affair.
-Now that I am a Linux user, Windows crashes should not encroach as much on my home computing any more and Linux should be more stable anyway…
+Now that I am a Linux user, Windows crashes should not encroach as much on my home computing any more and Linux should be more stable anyway...